 Repairing potential foundation problems should be a priority for every homeowner.
-Foundation repairs prevent little problems from becoming bigger, keep your home safe, and protect the value of your property.
-Fortunately, foundation problems tend to develop and worsen slowly, giving you time to make a thorough evaluation and decide on the proper action for the repairs.
+Foundation repairs prevent minor problems from becoming bigger, keep your home safe, and protect the value of your property.
+Fortunately, foundation problems tend to develop and worsen slowly, giving you time to thoroughly evaluate and decide on the proper action for the repairs.

 A common culprit is water accumulation in the soil around the foundation, which expands the soil and puts pressure on walls and foundation footings, causing cracks to appear.
-Check to make sure all gutters and downspout drains are in good working order, and that the soil around your foundation is properly graded—it should slope at least 6 inches for every 10 horizontal feet.
+Check to make sure all gutters and downspout drains are in good working order and that the soil around your foundation is properly graded—it should slope at least 6 inches for every ten horizontal feet.

 Most foundations are required to have a perimeter drain system that channels sub-surface water away from the foundation.
-The drain system is made of concrete tiles or perforated plastic pipe buried in a gravel bed.
-It usually drains externally (a pipe that opens onto a low spot in your yard), or connects to your sewer system.
+The drain system comprises concrete tiles or perforated plastic pipes buried in a gravel bed.
+It usually drains externally (a pipe that opens onto a low spot in your yard) or connects to your sewer system.

-It’s possible for this drain to become blocked, causing water to accumulate in the soil and putting pressure on your foundation walls.
+This drain can become blocked, causing water to accumulate in the soil and putting pressure on your foundation walls.
 If you suspect a blocked perimeter foundation drain, seek the advice of a licensed foundation contractor.

-Carbon fiber wall repair involves placing vertical strips of high strength carbon fiber in a bed of an epoxy compound.
+Carbon fiber wall repair involves placing vertical strips of high-strength carbon fiber in a bed of an epoxy compound.
 These carbon fiber strips will strengthen the wall far beyond its original strength.
-While it will not straighten a wall, carbon fiber repair will greatly strengthen basement walls that have not bowed more than 2”.
+While it will not straighten a wall, carbon fiber repair will significantly strengthen basement walls.

 Foundations and Expansive Soils

-If your house is out of level and there is no obvious reason, it may sit on soil that expands when damp and shrinks when dry.
-This so-called “expansive soil” is found in all states and has damaged about a quarter of all houses in the U.S., according to the American Society of Civil Engineers.
-If you suspect you have the problem, check with your local building authority to see if expansive soils exist in your area.
+If your house is out of level and there is no apparent reason, it may sit on expansive soil that expands when damp and shrinks when dry.
+According to the American Society of Civil Engineers, expansive soil is found in all states and has damaged about a quarter of all houses in the U.S. If you suspect you have the problem, check with your local building authority to see if expansive soils exist in your area.